awhewell/owin/README.md

 ## Interfaces

-The library uses the same class factory that Virtual Radar Server uses to break everything up into interfaces and then register and obtain implementations of those interfaces.
+The packages (with the exception of **Owin.Utility**) use the same class factory that Virtual Radar Server uses to break everything up into interfaces and then register and obtain implementations of those interfaces.

 See https://github.com/awhewell/interface-factory for more details.